elementor/lokl/README.md

 `./scripts` mostly for scripts which get copied into the containers, with `./build` for scripts used during development.

+### Multi-step Docker image building

+#### Step 1

+To allow for a faster boot time, we'll do the heavy lifting of provisioning our custom environment in a *base image*.
+This starts with a base Alpine Docker image and a Dockerfile, which  applies the following:

+ - installs extra packages we'll need, via `apk add` or other means
+ - copies files from host to image for use during first provisioning to build our *base* image and for subsequent running of containers using that image

+Something like:

+`docker build -f php8/Dockerfile -t lokl/lokl:php8base . --force-rm --no-cache`

+The result of this build step is an image tagged like `php8base`

+#### Step 2

+From this image, we'll run an instance from which to build our actual image, from which users' containers will be run.

+Here, we'll use the Lokl "Go" interactive script:

+`sh go.sh`

+And set our sitename to `php8basewebsite`, making it easy to rewrite later.

+#### Step 3

+To build our new image using this container as a point in time snapshot, with all of our heavy provisioning done:

+`docker commit php8basewebsite lokl/lokl:php8`

+And there, we should our ready to run image.

+#### Running the provisioned image

+We want to perform the least amount of processes when a user is running the container for the first time.
+We also want to perform these modifications to the container only once, including:

+ - adjusting the env vars for the sitename and port from the base image's
+ - adjusting the WordPress Site Name, Site URL and any references to the default URL from the base image
+ - replacing the image's `CMD` script's contents, so that it doesn't get called when a user launches the container again after it's been stopped, or host machine rebooted.

+Docker does provide the ability to modify the image's `CMD` when launching a container, for now, I'd prefer to keep it easy for my brain to follow along with things by replacing the script's contents once used, with the contents of other files named `second_run`, `third_run`, etc.

 ## Find Us